July 6th, 2019

 There were some steep potatoes in the afternoon but they had great views back towards the fire tower.
 The app showed one that looked like camel humps, which turned out to have the coolest ridgeline hike through the saddle in between.
 The clouds were gathering and we heard thunder in the distance, but it didn’t make me anxious because I was enjoying the ridgewalk so much.

 The last few miles were on a road that led us into endless cow terrain.
-We even passed some cows on the road, headed for the pond.
+We even passed some cows on the road, headed for the nearby pond.
 We were hoping for some nice clear duff under some trees but any places like that had long ago become cow hang-outs, besmirched by mud and poop.
 We finally found a pretty decent spot and of course there was already a tent there, luckily with room to spare.
-A French guy named Mr. Fish greeted us then quickly retreated back to his tent.
+A French guy named Mr. Fish greeted us then quickly retreated back into his tent.
 It was pretty late and we did the same.
-In total, we did 8000 feet up and 7500 down and this was my longest distance day yet.
+In total, we did 8000 feet up and 7500 down and this was my longest distance day yet on the CDT.
 Hot Potato!